SihaoCheng/scattering_transform/README.md

 The scattering transform provides a powerful statistical vocabulary to quantify textures in a signal / field.
 It is similar to the power spectrum, but it captures a lot more information, particularly about non-Gaussian textures which are ubiquitous in astronomical/physical data.

-Here I provide a python3 module to calculate the scattering coefficients of 2D fields (images).
+Here I provide a python3 module to calculate the scattering coefficients of 1D signals or 2D fields (images).
 It has been optimized in speed, convenience, and flexibility.
 Everything you need is just one python script `ST.py`, which depends only on two packages: `numpy, torch = 1.7+`.

 This `ST` module can do the following:
-1. Creating the 2D wavelets to be used in scattering transform;
+1. Creating the 1D or 2D wavelets to be used in scattering transform;
-2. Calculating the scattering coefficients of 2D fields (images).
+2. Calculating the scattering coefficients of 1D signals or 2D fields (images).
-Codes for 1D or 3D cases are in working progress.
+Codes for 3D cases are in working progress.

 For questions or suggestions or comments, please do not hesitate to contact me: s.cheng@jhu.edu

 ## Install
-Please download the script `ST.py` to one of the system paths.
+Please download (only) the script `ST.py` to one of the system paths.
 Or, you can download it to any folder and add that folder to system paths:
 ```python
 import sys
 sys.path.append('~/where/you/download/the/script/')